 If you are interested in treatment in Germany, please leave a request and our specialists will contact you as soon as possible.

 The treatment of stomach tumors in foreign medical institutions attracts patients from countries with underdeveloped medical systems due to the availability of innovative diagnostic and surgical equipment, as well as a wide range of drugs for chemotherapy, immunotherapy and targeted therapy.
-The clinics in Germany, Israel, Switzerland, Turkey and other countries admit foreign patients with virtually no restrictions.
+The hospitals in Germany, Israel, Switzerland, Turkey and other countries admit foreign patients with virtually no restrictions.

 Diagnostics: detailed imaging and molecular studies

 In addition to studies according to the standard protocol (tumor marker tests, ultrasound examination, gastroscopy, biopsy), the diagnostics of stomach cancer in the leading world’s clinics includes:

 - Endoscopic ultrasound scan increases the diagnostic value of endoscopic examinations.
 A special endoscope with an ultrasound probe allows for examining the layers of the stomach wall and determining the depth of the tumor invasion in case of its endophytic growth.
 A targeted biopsy of the stomach wall and regional lymph nodes is also performed under the ultrasound guidance.

 - High-resolution imaging studies, including CT, MRI and PET.
 CT is also used to control fine needle aspiration or core needle biopsy of small neoplasms (up to a centimeter).